YameiSong/PyTorch/install_en.md

 # Verification

-To ensure that PyTorch was installed correctly, we can verify the installation by running sample PyTorch code.
-Here we will construct a randomly initialized tensor.
+To ensure that PyTorch was installed correctly, you can verify the installation by running sample PyTorch code.
+Here you will construct a randomly initialized tensor.

 First, open an Anaconda prompt via **Start &gt; Anaconda3 &gt; Anaconda Prompt**, and run `python` in it.